adrianhall/adrianhall.github.io/_posts/2022/2022-10-10-apim-graphql-api.md

 You now have a Bicep file that **just** deploys the API.
 Deploying a single API is much quicker than deploying the whole collection.
 In fact, this is the premise of the [APIOps](https://github.com/azure/apiops) deployment methodology.
 You can store the policies separately or together with your service definition.

-Deployin the API is simple:
+Deploying the API is simple:

 ``` bash
 az deployment group create --resource-group dev-myservice-ahall --template-file ./graphql-api.bicep